oarcscience/ith.oarc.science/volun.md

 this the confusion between upper case 'O' and the digit zero, and 101 can easily turn in to 'LOL'!

-There are specialized STML tags to indicate errata and punctuation errors, but in general the original text of the book must be able to be reconstructed from the electronic version.
+There are specialized ITHML tags to indicate errata and punctuation errors, but in general the original text of the book must be able to be reconstructed from the electronic version.

 <span id="stml"></span>

-#### 3.3 STML Markup
+#### 3.3 ITHML Markup

-We use a markup system named 'STML' (Sacred Texts Markup Language) to prepare documents for sacred-texts.
+We use a markup system named 'ITHML' (Intangible Textual Heritage Markup Language) to prepare documents for Intangible Textual Heritage.

-STML markup is piggybacked on top of the proof file's format (typically HTML or RTF).
-In other words, STML tags are written in plain text and can be edited using a Word Processor, rather than embedded in the document format (as with an XML markup language).
+ITHML markup is piggybacked on top of the proof file's format (typically HTML or RTF).
+In other words, ITHML tags are written in plain text and can be edited using a Word Processor, rather than embedded in the document format (as with an XML markup language).

-STML is read ('parsed') by a computer program which we have written.
+ITHML is read ('parsed') by a computer program which we have written.
 The output of this program is the 'book' as it appears online at the site.
 Typically each book is split into a series of files, normally at the chapter level.
 Each file is linked to an 'index' file (not to be